YukiYotsu/UHAILab/Documentation/specification.md

 ## Programming language used in this project
 I would like to code with **Python** language in this project this time because it should be easy for many computer engineers to understand, given its easy grammar rule [1] and its popularity.

-And as mentioned on the page of the course's details on other documentation, I would like to mention other language which I am good at to the extent that I can peer review projects.
+I would like to mention other language which I am good at to the extent that I can peer review projects.
 In addition to Python, I can do in **C** as well.

 ## What problem am I solving?
 I focus on program analysis problem to help programmers study a structure of program and clarify errors in code.
 In short, this project is on code analysis tool and spell checker (when there is mistake on spell of program).